Victoria Cross (Canada): Appearance and display

 The design of the Canadian medal is derived from that of the British original, which was the creation of Albert, Prince Consort, royal consort to Queen Victoria.
 Canada's Victoria Cross is thus a cross pattée with straight arms, 38 mm across in each direction, and made out of bronze-coloured alloy, the obverse bearing a lion crowned and statant guardant, similar to that which forms the crest of the royal arms of Canada, standing upon a representation of St Edward's Crown, which itself rests above a semi-circular scroll.
 On the reverse is a raised circle for engraving the date of the act of gallantry along with the name, rank, and unit of the recipient.
 The medal is suspended from a link forming the letter V attached to a bar adorned on the front with laurel leaves, and on the reverse with the name, rank, and unit of the medal's recipient, all cast in the same metal as the medal.
 The ribbon, also 38 mm wide, is solid crimson in colour.
 Cathy Bursey-Sabourin, Fraser Herald of the Canadian Heraldic Authority, and Bruce W. Beatty, however, made certain modifications for the Canadian Victoria Cross, the most notable being the inclusion of Canadian flora as decoration and the alteration of the inscription on the scroll from for valour to the Latin translation, pro valore, so as to accommodate Canada's two official languages.
-In 2008, Citizens for a Canadian Republic's leader, Tom Freda, objected to the decoration's name and appearance, with what he saw as its "objectionable colonial symbolism," royal iconography, and a shape offensive to Muslims and Jews.